Minims Prednisolone Sodium Phosphate (Prednisolone Sodium Phosphate)

 Drug Interactions

-- Salicylates e.g. aspirin
+- Salicylates (e.g., aspirin)

-- Medicines containing cobicistat (used to treat HIV/AIDS)
+- Medications containing cobicistat

 Alcohol & Driving